 Students are advised to complete at least two courses in each division within the first 2 years.

-- Humanities: art, classics (literature), English literature, modern languages and literatures, music and dance, philosophy, religion, and theater.
+- Humanities: art, classics (literature), English literature, film and media studies, modern languages and literatures, music and dance, philosophy, religion, and theater.

 - Natural sciences and Engineering: biology, chemistry and biochemistry, computer science, engineering, mathematics and statistics, physics and astronomy, and psychology courses that qualify for the natural sciences and engineering practicum.